Rexel: Evolution of the group

 In 2020, the group parted ways with its Gexpro Services business to devote its resources to the crux of its strategy: the distribution of electrical equipment in the United States and the digital transformation of that equipment.
 The group reasserted its commitment to evolve toward a data-driven business model.
 In February 2021, the group acquired the Canadian operations of Wesco International and in March 2021 announced the acquisition of Freshmile Services, an independent charging station operator that offers monitoring services and software.
 The group also gained a 25% minority stake in Trace Software International, a software company specializing in electrical design.
 These two moves were intended to build the group's electromobility capacity.

 In November, 2021, Rexel closed on the acquisition of Mayer, a major distributor of electrical products and services operating in the Eastern part of the United States.
 This followed their announcement in February to resume bolt-on acquisitions to strengthen positioning in the United States.
 The Mayer business added 68 points of sale for Rexel generating $1.2B in annual sales as of August, 2021.

 Rexel turned down an offer to be acquired by QXO Inc., an American building materials company led by Brad Jacobs, for $9.6 billion in September 2024.

+In May 2026, the Group acquired Revere Electrical Supply, a U.S. distributor specializing in industrial automation solutions.

+In September 2026, Rexel announced the acquisition of GCG, a Chicago-based American distributor specializing in cables and connectivity solutions, for an enterprise value of approximately $1.4 billion (EUR 1.23 billion).
+GCG, owned by Audax Private Equity, operates 16 sites in the United States with around 950 employees and was expected to exceed $1.1 billion in revenue in 2026, with over 60% of its sales derived from high-growth segments including data centers, electrical infrastructure, networks, telecommunications, defense and public services.
+The deal, subject to regulatory approvals, was expected to close by the end of 2026.
+To finance the acquisition, Rexel planned to raise approximately EUR 500 million through an accelerated placement with institutional investors, alongside EUR 800 million in new debt.